PacoReinaCampo/SoC-DNC/doc/isa/msp430/markdown/instructions/opcode-descriptions.md

 | `csub.p.tensor.d`  | `Subtract the double-precision tensor values in frs1 from frs2, then write the result to frd`                                    |
 | `cmul.p.tensor.d`  | `Multiply the double-precision tensor values in frs1 and frs2, then write the result to frd`                                     |
 | `cdiv.p.tensor.d`  | `Divide the double-precision tensor value in frs1 into frs2, then write the result to frd`                                       |
-: RV64CARITH - "RV64CARITH Standard Extension for Double-Precision Floating-Point (+ RV32CARITH)"
+: RV64CARITH - "RV64CARITH Expanded Extension for Complex Arithmetic (+ RV32CARITH)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|